 Day One in Bangkok:

-As the sun bids adieu, head towards Asiatique Riverfront.
-From the Sapan Taskin metro station, you can take the free ferry ride that will bring you to Asia’s largest open-air mall.
+As the sun sets, your next destination is the Asiatique Riverfront.
+From the Sapan Taksin metro station, you can hop on the free ferry ride to Asia’s largest open-air mall, a fantastic way to kick off your Bangkok exploration during your 7 days in Bangkok.

-However, if you want to experience a more rustic Bangkok, hop on to one of those air-conditioned tourist vehicles and aim to reach Khao San Road to end your day.
+However, if you’re yearning for a more rustic and eclectic Bangkok experience, consider hopping onto one of the air-conditioned tourist vehicles and heading to Khao San Road to round off your day.

 Day two in Bangkok:

-If you dedicate half a day to each one of the markets, you should be able to cover at least two places in a day.
-We recommend choosing between a floating market and the Chatuchak market.
-In case you are quick and not looking for extensive shopping, squeezing all of them in a day is very much possible.
-They are located close by.
-Only remember to schedule the date on a weekend to ensure not missing out on Chatuchak.
+If you dedicate half a day to each of these markets, you can explore at least two in one day.
+We recommend choosing between the floating market and the Chatuchak market, unless you’re a speedy shopper and not seeking extensive purchases.
+These markets are conveniently located close to each other, so squeezing them into a single day is feasible.
+Just remember to schedule your visit on a weekend to catch Chatuchak’s vibrant energy.

 Day three in Bangkok: